Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 Observations that I’ve made when growing citrus

-At Leaf, Root & Fruit we implement and maintain many edible foodscapes across Melbourne.
-Citrus trees are a popular fruit tree and many of our clients have them in their gardens.
+Citrus trees are a popular fruit tree and many of my clients have them in their gardens.
 Over the years, this has given me plenty of opportunities to watch and observe the Citrus Gall Wasp in action.
-Here are a few observations:
+Here are a few of my observations:

 • Citrus Gall Wasps tend to infect mainly lemons, grapefruit and to a lesser extent oranges.